shopware5/shopware/UPGRADE.md

 * Fixed name used as reference when setting attributes of an order document.
 * Added new event `Shopware_Modules_Articles_sGetArticlesByCategory_FilterCountSql`
 * `Forgotten password` feature now takes into account the configured minimum password length when generating new passwords
+* Create an attributes entity when creating an order document using the Document component and check for an `attributes` array in the document config, whose key/value pairs will be set as the document's attributes

 ## 4.3.0
 * Removed `location` header in responses for all REST-API PUT routes (e.g. PUT /api/customers/{id}).